epam/ketcher/example/public/docs/help.md

 1. Draw a structure to become an R-Group member.

-2. Select the structure using the _R-Group Fragment Tool_ to invoke the R-Group dialog; in this dialog select the label of the R-Group to assign the fragment to.
+2. Select the structure using the *R-Group Fragment Tool* (2) to invoke the R-Group dialog; in this dialog select the label of the R-Group to assign the fragment to.